 Each of these stages is important in creating a complete system that consistently allows employers to hire high-calibre employees.

 At the start of the talent acquisition process, the organisation must appeal to the ideal candidates it hopes to attract.
 Candidates are typically looking for companies that reflect their personal values, provide a supportive work environment and offer competitive and attractive remuneration and benefits.

 Refining this first stage means that subsequent steps are more efficient and effective at selecting the right employees.

 As the process continues, the employer can assess and review the candidates to decide which might fit well into the company and role.
 Organisations can use a range of methods for candidate assessment, including interviews, tasks and tests.

-Once the employer is satisfied that they have the right person for the job, they offer them the position and, assuming it is accepted, moves into the onboarding and training stages of the process.
+Once the employer is satisfied that they have the right person for the job, they offer them the position and, assuming it is accepted, move into the onboarding and training stages of the process.

 5 Innovative talent acquisition strategies to find the best employees

 Candidates are looking for an employer they feel aligned with, and the way you brand your business and advertise the vacancy impacts their first impressions.

 To attract the very best employees, organisations need to understand the priorities and values of their ideal candidates and use this as a focus for job adverts and outreach.
 It must be clear to the candidates precisely what the job role entails, what the company expects from employees and what they receive in reward (salary and benefits).